-Include any bedrooms created as a result of alterations and additions to the house (such as built-in verandas, extensions or cabins) which household members use as a bedroom.
+Include any bedrooms created as a result of alterations and additions to the house (such as built-in verandas, extensions or cabins).

-Tenure of Dwelling
+Tenure of dwelling

-"Owned outright" means that no money is owed on this dwelling.
+'Owned outright' means that no money is owed on this dwelling.

-"Owned with a mortgage" refers to households currently making repayments on any type of mortgage or loan secured against the dwelling.
+'Owned with a mortgage' refers to households currently making repayments on any type of mortgage or loan secured against the dwelling.

-"Being purchased under a rent/buy scheme" refers to households who are both purchasing some equity in the dwelling, and paying rent for the remainder.
+'Being purchased under a rent/buy scheme' refers to households who are both purchasing some equity in the dwelling, and paying rent for the remainder.

-"Being occupied rent-free" refers to situations where the members of the household do not pay any rent, or where rent is paid for the dwelling by someone else outside the household.
-"Being occupied under a life tenure scheme" refers to households or individuals who have a "life tenure" contract to live in the dwelling but usually do not have any equity in the dwelling.
+'Being occupied rent-free' refers to situations where the members of the household do not pay any rent, or where rent is paid for the dwelling by someone else outside the household.

+'Being occupied under a life tenure scheme' refers to households or individuals who have a 'life tenure' contract to live in the dwelling but usually do not have any equity in the dwelling.
 This is a common arrangement in retirement villages.